-A. Obtain equipment in order to apply traction therapy to patient by selecting appropriate items for the traction apparatus.
+A. Obtain equipment in order to apply traction therapy to patient by selecting appropriate items for the traction apparatus per physician's orders.

-B. Apply traction apparatus to bet in order to prepare for application of skin or skeletal traction by using accepted practices and techniques.
+B. Apply traction apparatus to bet in order to prepare for application of skin or skeletal traction by using accepted practices and techniques per physician's orders.

 C. Drape, scrub, and assist in the application of skeletal traction therapy in order to comply with physician’s orders by using accepted practices and techniques.

-D. Apply skin traction therapy to patient in order to comply with physician’s orders by using accepted practices and techniques.
+D. Apply or discontinue skin traction therapy to patient in order to comply with physician's orders by using accepted practices and techniques.